Non-stationary time series attribution for heatwaves over Europe: Theory and Methods

+We use bivariate extreme value theory for the dependence formulation.
+Unlike the univariate case, multivariate extreme value theory does not provide a single, complete parametric model for the dependence structure.
+Instead, extremal dependence can be described either non-parametrically or by assuming a parametric family for the stable tail dependence function.
+In this study, we focus on a parametric model of temporal extremal dependence within the class of asymptotically dependent bivariate extreme-value models.
+This assumption is consistent with the pre-asymptotic nature of the data under consideration, in which exceedances occur above a high but finite threshold.

-For a stationary Markov process $\{D_n\}_{n \geq 1}$, we consider a bivariate random variable $(D_1, D_2)$ with joint distribution $F(d_1,d_2)$, joint density function $f(d_1,d_2)$, and the marginal density function of the Markov process with $f(d)$.
-For the extremes, we assume that $F(d_1, d_2) $ lies in the domain of attraction of $G(d_1, d_2)$ ($F \in \mathcal{D}(G)$), which must be a bivariate extreme value distribution.
-In particular, we can write
+Consider two consecutive observations $(y_{i,d},y_{i,d+1})$ with a joint distribution function $G$, and assume that $G$ lies in the domain of attraction of a bivariate extreme value distribution.
+Before specifying the dependence structure, the margins are transformed to standard Fr\'echet.